tsukinoko-kun/yab/README.md

 1. `$APPDATA/yab/`
 1. `$HOME/.config/yab/`

+If you run `yab run` without any arguments, the default config (`init.lua`) is used.

 ## Lua definitions

+You can use a Lua language server to get autocompletion and type checking.

-Run `yab def` to create a definitions file in your global config directory.
+Run `yab def` to create a definitions file in your **global** config directory.
-Use this to configure your Lua language server.
+Add it to your Lua language server configuration.

 Global config is one of those directories: